 Integrated Crop Management

-D. stramonium can be easily controlled by growing winter annual crops and forage crops that are cutted several times during the year.
+D. stramonium can be easily controlled by growing winter annual crops and forage crops that are cut several times during the year.

 Choose directly from Category